ramongallego/eDNA.and.Ocean.Acidification.Gallego.et.al.2020/README.md

 For each taxa with a taxonomic annotation to at least the family level, we proceeded to annotate their mineralization stage (both in larvae and adult forms), their lifestyle (benthos, Plankton, None), trophic level.

-The file with the Annotation is "meta_annotation.for.taxa.csv"
+The file with the Annotation is "all.taxonomy.20190130.csv".
+The process to obtain that file is in the Rmarkdown `taxonomy.biom.food.env.Rmd`

 ## Higher taxonomy

 Using NCBI's taxonomy, the file with the annotation is "higher_taxonomy.csv"

+# Environmental data

+The environmental dataset is on the file "env.data.updated.csv"

 ## All taxa annotated

-Combining both previous files, the output is "Combined_Biol_Env_Plankton.csv"
+Combining previous files: environment, taxonomy and ASV - the output is "Combined_Biol_Env_Plankton.csv"

-# Environmental data

-The environmental dataset is on the file "env.data.csv"

-# Summary Analysis
+# All figures that go in the Manuscript

-This script relies on the previous outputs: the abundance table (`Output/Combined_Biol_Env_Plankton.csv`), the taxonomy and meta_annotation file (`Output/Annotation.csv`) and the environmental data (`Output/env.data.for.log.regression.csv`).
+This script relies on the previous outputs: the abundance table (`Input/Combined_Biol_Env_Plankton.csv`), the taxonomy and meta_annotation file (`Input/higher_taxonomy.csv`) and the models.

 The file uses the Stan models for the multinomial regression - the models are already calculated on standarized values of pH and temperature.
 They are loaded within the object models at the beginning of the script.
-The code that leads to the generation of these models can be requested from the authors and will be uploaded here at a later stage.
+The code that leads to the generation of these models is in the file `furtherModeling.R`, which needs the file `Prepare.data.for.stan.Rmd` for precisely that.

+The manuscript also relies in a simulated data of pH and temperature for the year 2095 for the Hood Canal and San Juan Island.
+The simulation occurs within the main script, although it requires functions and estimations made in the file `Future_climate_conditions.r`

 The Script that runs the analysis is `All.figures.that.go.in.the.MS.Rmd`